How Has SEO Changed in Light of the COVID-19 Pandemic?

-Create long-form content wow pieces
+Create long-form SEO content pieces

 You may have more time on your hands, with business not operating as normal.
-So why not create more long-form content?
+So why not create more long-form SEO content?
 Not only does Google favour longer pieces, but your audience will too.
 People are spending more time on the internet than ever before, so they may just have that time deep-dive into topics.

 For businesses that are still in operation, local SEO is your friend.
 With everyone at home, people are turning to local suppliers and industries more than ever.
 This is ideal for smaller industries that are struggling to compete against the larger brands.

 Balance your long and short term goals